SDUSD-dbeller/Adlumin_Forwarder_Status/README.md

 		Edit /etc/postfix/main.cf
-			Either add the destination domains to mydestination = or comment out the mydestination line to allow sending to all domains enter SMTP relay in relayhost, e.g. relayhost = mail.mydomain.com
+			Either add the destination domains to mydestination = or comment out the mydestination line to allow sending to all domains enter SMTP relay in relayhost, e.g. relayhost = mail.mydomain.com enter your domain in myorigin, e.g. myorigin = mydomain.com

 http_server.service
 	Service file to run python3 http server.
 Should be placed in /etc/systemd/system/